emilyrandall1998/project-one/README.md

 ### Functionality
 #### Moving the obstacles
-Within the gameboard I have two danger zones.
+Within the game board I have two danger zones.
 The first has villains coming in from the right and left hand sides of the board, which the character has to dodge in order to avoid losing a life.
-The second danger zone is a kind of inversion of this - you have to jump onto the moving vans in order to get across th road, and if the character touches the road you lose a life.
+The second danger zone is a kind of inversion of this - you have to jump onto the moving vans in order to get across the road, and if the character touches the road you lose a life.

 All of the obstacles are present on the board from the beginning of the game, each side within it's own starting array: